imehra07/angular-app/README.md

 This project was designed to transform data received from server to a different format for display purpose.

-## Response from server : Please note that a Band might not have played at any festival.
+## Response from server :
-{
+`Please note that it is possible that a Band might not have played at any festival` {
   "data": [
     {